 Sarah Eason (Circuit Administrator)

-My parents Jim & Pauline attended Sandhill Road Methodist Church, & we continued to worship at St Andrews Methodist Church for many years until we transferred our membership to Harpole, where we live.
+My parents Jim & Pauline attended Sandhill Road Methodist Church, & we continued to worship at St Andrews Methodist Church before transferring our membership to Harpole.

 I am a keen gardener, I like walking, bird watching, I love the sea and I enjoy spending time with my friends & family.

-I am here to help you where required, no job is too small – just ask!
+I am here to help you when and where required and will come to you if you would prefer, no job is too big or too small – just ask!